 Addiction Behavior is Not Rational

 As humans we are both emotional and relational; we have the capacity to love one another.
 That is what defines us as humans.
 And nowhere is that love more evident than in the relationship between parent and child; it’s hardwired into our genetic and spiritual makeup.
-It is only natural to want to save our loved one to want to help in any way possible.
+With codependence and enabling it is only natural to want to save our loved one to want to help in any way possible.
 That desire is good and pure; all the more reason to understand the difference between enabling and actually helping.

 I have not yet had the blessing of being a parent and I don’t know what it feels like to be a parent watching their child struggle with addiction.
 What I do know is what it is like to be that struggling son watching my heart broken and terrified mother try to do everything she could to save me.
 That is my own truth.
 What my mother did not understand is that she could never save me from addiction or the hardships that came along with it, and neither can you with your child.
 I’m sorry if those words land hard, but I would rather they land hard than not at all.